ryancdickson/www.ccadb.org/cas/incident-report.md

 ## Incident Reporting

 Systems, processes, and people aren't perfect.
 Omissions and deviations from expected outcomes can sometimes happen.
 However, when omissions or deviations are discovered, the underlying issues (i.e., root causes) need to be identified and remediated to discourage future recurrence.
-Formally documenting these cases, in the form of an Incident Report or Audit Finding Report, promotes a thorough understanding of contributing factors and facilitates clear communication of remediation plans, while also fostering a culture of continuous improvement within the Web PKI ecosystem.
+Formally documenting these cases, in the form of an Incident Report, promotes a thorough understanding of contributing factors and facilitates clear communication of remediation plans, while also fostering a culture of continuous improvement within the Web PKI ecosystem.

-This page describes the CCADB Incident and Audit Finding Reporting Framework and corresponding guidelines.
+This page describes the CCADB Incident Reporting Framework and corresponding guidelines.
 For questions, contact support [at] ccadb [dot] org.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" on this page are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).